 - Gold Phase

 I was medically disqualified from another branch can I still join the Hawaii Army National Guard?
 Most of the process is the same at the Military Entrance Processing Station (MEPS) such as the ASVAB and medical exam.
 If you were disqualified at MEPS and a waiver was recommended however the branch you were processing with did not approve it, does not mean that it makes you ineligible to apply with the Hawaii Army National Guard.
-Contact a recruiter to determine if you might be eligible to apply with us at 808-864-9627.
+Contact a recruiter to determine if you might be eligible to apply.